maksymovchynnikov/EventCalc-SHiP/README.md

 - Range of LLP masses for which the simulation will be launched.
 - Range of LLP lifetimes.

 After that, the simulation will start.
 It produces two outputs in the folder `outputs/<LLP>` (see description below):
 - The information about the decay events of LLPs and decay products (the file `eventData/<LLP>_<mass>_<lifetime>_....txt`), with dots meaning the other parameters relevant for the simulation (such as the mixing pattern in the case of HNLs, etc.).
 - The information about total quantities from the simulation: mass, coupling, lifetime, number of events, etc. (the file `eventData/<LLP>/total/<LLP>-...-total.txt`).

+Note that the resulting number of the decay events in the output file will be lower than the initial one (by a factor `~0.6-1`).
+This is the effect of the azimuthal acceptance of the SHiP decay volume.

 ### Code structure